 Rule 2: Keep Your Child Entertained

-Keeping your children entertained during a drive is crucial.
+Keeping your children entertained during a drive is crucial to safe driving with kids.
 Fighting, crying, and screaming can be distracting while driving and it is important that you, the driver, can give your undivided attention to the road.
 Pack toys, snacks, and games before you get in the car so your child will be occupied during your drive and you can keep all your passengers safe.

 Mom blogger at Welcome to the Circus, Jenny Hartley, advises, “Toddlers and preschoolers trying to grow their independence need to know that seatbelts are not toys and are not to be played with while driving.
 One easy way to help prevent this is to provide those busy hands with a few special toys to play with in the car.
 This can also help keep everyone calm in the car which is a huge benefit to parents!”